megvii-research/Sparsebit/large_language_models/llama/quantization/README.md

 ```

 ### Results
-- quantization configure: token is keep as fp16 and the weights in linear will be quantized with per-channel scale and asysmetric.
+- quantization configure: token is kept as fp16 and the weights in linear will be quantized with per-channel scale and asysmetric.
 - From these figures, it can be seen that our mixed-precision method provides an intermediate result that can be adapted according to specific resources during deployment.
-Additionally, if measured in terms of the number of perplexity (ppl) reduction per 100MB weight, ours can achieve a fewer drop in perplexity under the same weight compared to directly converting to a low-precision version.
-Specifically, in LLaMA-7B, a reduction of 0.6GB weight leads to a decrease of ~1.2ppl, while the int3 result leads to a loss of ~7.4ppl for a 1GB reduction.
+Additionally, if measured in terms of the number of perplexity (ppl) reduction per 100MB weight, mixed-precision-quantization can achieve less drop in perplexity under the same weight compared to directly converting to a fixed-precision version.
+Specifically, in LLaMA-7B from int4 -> int4/3/2, a reduction of 0.4GB weight leads to a decrease of ~1.2ppl.
+In comparison, int4->int3 will lead to a loss of ~7.4ppl for a 1GB reduction.
-- **Note: !!!** We use groupsize=-1 in all experiments, and it will get better results if set groupsize=1024 or smaller, but currently cuda kernel does not support it.
+- **Note: !!!** We use groupsize=-1 in all experiments, and it will get better results if setting groupsize=1024 or smaller, but our current CUDA kernel does not support it.
 For example, int4/3/2 with groupsize=128 will get **ppl=4.376(25G)** on wikiText2, which is significantly better than groupsize=-1(4.897(27G)).
 We will support it soon.

 <img width="320" height="240" src="./figs/llama-7b_075.png"/> <img width="320" height="240" src="./figs/llama-13b_075.png"/> <img width="320" height="240" src="./figs/llama-65b_075.png"/>